-EFFECTIVE DATE: The proposed effective date of the proposed amendments to 19 TAC Chapter 229 would be December 29, 2022 (20 days after filing as adopted with the Texas Register).
+EFFECTIVE DATE: If approved for filing as proposed in July 2022, and if adopted, subject to SBOE review, at the September 30, 2022 meeting, the proposed effective date of the proposal would be December 29, 2022 (20 days after filing as adopted with the Texas Register).
 The proposed effective date is based on the SBEC and SBOE meeting schedules.

-PREVIOUS BOARD ACTION: At the July 22, 2022 SBEC meeting, the SBEC approved the proposed amendments to 19 TAC Chapter 229, Accountability System for Educator Preparation Programs, for publication in the Texas Register as proposed rules.
+PREVIOUS BOARD ACTION: The SBEC last amended 19 TAC Chapter 229, Accountability System for Educator Preparation Programs, effective December 26, 2021.